Fast Concurrent Data Sketches: Introduction

 Data sketching algorithms, or \emph{sketches} for short~\cite{Cormode:2017}, have become an indispensable tool for high-speed computations over massive datasets in recent years.
 Their applications include a variety of analytics and machine learning use cases, e.g., data aggregation~\cite{Agarwal:2012, KMV}, graph mining~\cite{Cohen:2014}, anomaly (e.g., intrusion) detection~\cite{Yang:2018}, real-time data analytics~\cite{DruidHLL}, and online classification~\cite{Tai:2018}.

-Sketches are designed for \emph{stream} settings in which each data item is only processed once -- either because it is inherently available for limited time, or because the dataset is too big to afford multiple passes.
+Sketches are designed for \emph{stream} settings in which each data item is only processed once.
 A sketch data structure is essentially a succinct (sublinear) summary of a stream that approximates a specific query (unique element count, quantile values, etc.).
-The approximation is typically very accurate -- the error drops fast with the number of processed elements~\cite{Cormode:2017}.
+The approximation is typically very accurate -- the error drops fast with the stream size~\cite{Cormode:2017}.

-Practical implementations of sketch algorithms have recently emerged in toolkits~\cite{DataSketches} and data analytics platforms (e.g., PowerDrill~\cite{GoogleHLL:2013}, Druid~\cite{DruidHLL}, and Presto~\cite{PrestoHLL}).
+Practical sketch implementations have recently emerged in toolkits~\cite{DataSketches} and data analytics platforms (e.g., PowerDrill~\cite{GoogleHLL:2013}, Druid~\cite{DruidHLL}, Hillview~\cite{VMWareHillview}, and Presto~\cite{PrestoHLL}).
 However, these implementations are not thread-safe, allowing neither parallel data ingestion nor concurrent queries and updates; concurrent use is prone to exceptions and gross estimation errors.
 Applications using these libraries are therefore required to explicitly protect all sketch API calls by locks~\cite{lee-groups-post, lee-issue}.

-We present a generic approach to parallelising data sketches efficiently, while bounding the error that such a parallelisation might introduce.
-Our goal is to enable simultaneous queries and updates to a sketch from an arbitrary number of threads.
+We present a generic approach to parallelising data sketches efficiently while bounding the error that such a parallelisation might introduce.
+Our goal is to enable simultaneous queries and updates to a sketch from multiple threads.
 Our solution is carefully designed to do so without slowing down operations as a result of synchronisation.
 This is particularly challenging because sketch libraries are extremely fast, often processing tens of millions of updates per second.

-We capitalise on the well-known sketch \emph{mergeability} property~\cite{Cormode:2017}, which allows computing a sketch over a stream by merging sketches over substreams.
-Previous works have exploited this property for distributed stream processing (e.g.,~\cite{GoogleHLL:2013}), devising solutions with a sequential bottleneck at the merge phase and where queries cannot be served before all updates complete.
-In contrast, our method is based on shared memory, with parallel updates of small thread-local sketches, and continuous background propagation of local results to a common, queryable sketch.
+We capitalise on the well-known sketch \emph{mergeability} property~\cite{Cormode:2017}, which enables computing a sketch over a stream by merging sketches over substreams.
+Previous works have exploited this property for distributed stream processing (e.g.,~\cite{GoogleHLL:2013, cormode2011algorithms}), devising solutions with a sequential bottleneck at the merge phase and where queries cannot be served before all updates complete.
+In contrast, our method is based on shared memory and constantly propagates results to a queryable sketch.
+We adaptively parallelise stream processing: for small streams, we forgo parallel ingestion as it might introduce significant errors; but as the stream becomes large, we process it in parallel using small thread-local sketches with continuous background propagation of local results to the common (queryable) sketch.